lucia-auth/lucia/documentation/content/main/start-here/getting-started.nextjs.md

 yarn add lucia-auth
 ```

+## Next.js support

+Lucia supports both the old `pages` and new `app` directory in Next.js, as well as both the Node and Edge runtime.
+However, **it will only work as expected when the `pages` directory is used with Node.js**.
+Currently, Next.js does not provide a way to set cookies inside pages when using the `app` directory or the `pages` directory in the edge runtime.
+As such, Lucia cannot store refreshed session ids under certain conditions.

 ## Set up the database

 To support multiple databases, Lucia uses database adapters.
 These adapters provide a set of standardized methods to read from and update the database.
 Custom adapters can be created as well if Lucia does not provide one.